 The best method of determining the validity of these so-called miracles is to compare the substances of those messages to the inspired pages of Scripture.
 We have been called to test and prove all things (1 Thessalonians 5:21).
 We have been called to test the spirits to see whether they originated from God (1 John 4:1-4).
 The Bible is to function as our final spiritual standard of authority (1 Corinthians 4:6; 2 Timothy 3:16-17).
 No professed prophet is to be embraced at face value, even if he or she is performing seemingly wonderful signs and wonders (Deuteronomy 13:1-5).
-Scripture also speaks of false miracles that are only intended to deceive, especially within the context of the end times (2 Thessalonians 2:7-12; Revelation 13:11-17).
-Multitudes will be deceived by these.
+Scripture also speaks of false miracles that are only intended to deceive (2 Thessalonians 2:7-12; Revelation 13:11-17).
+Multitudes can be deceived by these.

 Unfortunately, such is the case with the Church of Rome welcoming and encouraging its members to unquestioningly accept the veracity of these so-called Marian apparitions.
 The Fatima episodes serve as a great illustration as to why these visions should categorically be rejected on the grounds of being blasphemous.
 In other words, they are blatantly unscriptural and unchristian.
 Consider the implications of this message attributed to the Lady of Fatima: